I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetdeviceinterfacealias.md

 <p> </p>

 ## -remarks
 <p>Device interfaces are considered aliases if they are exposed by the same underlying device and have identical interface reference strings, but are of different interface classes.</p>

 <p>The <i>SymbolicLinkName</i> parameter specifies a device interface instance for a particular device, belonging to a particular interface class, with a particular reference string. <b>IoGetDeviceInterfaceAlias</b> returns another device interface instance for the same device and reference string, but of a different interface class, if it exists.</p>

-<p>For example, the function driver for a fault-tolerant volume could register and set two device interfaces, one of the fault-tolerant-volume interface class and one of the volume interface class.
-Another driver could call <b>IoGetDeviceInterfaceAlias</b> with the symbolic link for one of the interfaces and ask whether the other interface exists by specifying its interface class.</p>

-<p>Two device interfaces with <b>NULL</b> reference strings are aliases if they are exposed by the same underlying device and have different interface class GUIDs.</p>

-<p>Callers of <b>IoGetDeviceInterfaceAlias</b> must be running at IRQL = PASSIVE_LEVEL in the context of a system thread.</p>

-<p>Device interfaces are considered aliases if they are exposed by the same underlying device and have identical interface reference strings, but are of different interface classes.</p>

-<p>The <i>SymbolicLinkName</i> parameter specifies a device interface instance for a particular device, belonging to a particular interface class, with a particular reference string. <b>IoGetDeviceInterfaceAlias</b> returns another device interface instance for the same device and reference string, but of a different interface class, if it exists.</p>